 Before Sleep Coaching

-- There is a helpful article in my workbook, book, and on my blog that discusses the ten steps to take before starting sleep coaching.
-I encourage you to read this article because it will help you set yourself up for success to start sleep coaching.
+There is a helpful article on my blog that discusses the ten steps to take before starting sleep coaching.
+This article will help you set yourself up for success to start sleep coaching.

-The potential problem with sleep coaching and pacifiers at seven months is that often that a seven-month-old baby does not have the pincer grasp fully developed.
-The “pincer grasp” is the ability to press the forefinger and thumb together to pinch something like a Cheerio or a pacifier, and put it in one’s mouth.
+The problem with sleep coaching and pacifiers at seven months is often the lack of a “pincer grasp.”
+The “pincer grasp” is the ability to press the forefinger and thumb together to pinch something, and put it in one’s mouth.

 At seven months a baby is usually only doing a sweeping motion.
-Often it’s luck if they get the pacifier in their mouth, since most babies this age lack the fine motor skills needed to pinch the object and place it in the mouth.
+Often it’s luck if they get the pacifier in their mouth.
+Most babies this age lack the fine motor skills needed to pinch the object and place it in the mouth.

-If your child does have the skill and you want to keep the pacifier, I would start putting several pacifiers in the crib.
+If your child does have the skill and you want to keep the pacifier, start putting several pacifiers in the crib.
 At bedtime you can put one in each hand and see if he can put a pacifier in his mouth himself.
-Try this each time he wakes up during the night also.
+Try this each time he wakes up during the night.